Xilinx/Vitis-Tutorials/AI_Engine_Development/Feature_Tutorials/09-debug-walkthrough/Debug6_pr.md

 ## Hardware Profiling Features

 Two flows, XSDB and XRT flow, are supported profiling features with AIE design.
 The profiling feature requires no design source code change to collect profiling data.
 No special options required to build the design.
+You can use [XRT Flow](#XRT-Flow) or [XSDB Flow](#XSDB-Flow) for this tutorial.

 ### XRT Flow